What are Agitators?

 - A motor with a gearbox option for speed control.

 The shaft of the agitator is connected to the motor and gearbox and the impeller rotates to perform mixing.
 The number of impellers depends on the height of the liquid inside the vessel or tank.
-Each impeller usually have 2 to 6 blades.
+Each impeller usually has 2 to 6 blades.
 Magnetic-driven agitators are also available where a hermetic seal is used in place of a mechanical seal.
 Fig. 2 below shows typical components of an agitator (Reference: Wikipedia)

 The impellers used in agitators can be of various types like: